borisovg/metalsmith-uglify/README.md

 - **`options.filter`** (String, Function, Array of Strings) Default `'**/*.js'`

   This is how you filter which files actually get included.
-You can use a glob pattern like the default value, an array of relative filepaths, or a function.
+You can use a glob pattern like the default value, an array of relative filepaths or glob paths,or a function.
 The function takes in the filepath to the file.
 Return `true` if it should be uglified, `false` if it shouldn't be included.

 - **`options.preserveComments`** (Boolean, String, Function) Default: `false`